So you’ve found the perfect home, and now it’s time to make an offer.

 The title, or deed, is a document that shows the current and previous owners of a property.
-The title company will perform a title check to make sure their are no liens, or other issues that could derail the purchase.
+The title company will perform a title check to ensure there are no liens or other issues that could derail the purchase.
 This contingency gives you a way to cancel the contract if there are any title issues.

 Home Inspection Contingency

 A home inspection is not always required to get a mortgage on a house.
 However, this is a good contingency to add to your offer, allowing you to withdraw your offer if there are any unexpected issues or potential issues with the property.